fralalonde/iostream/README.md

 Not only is the `IoStream` code prettier, it's also safer.

 ### try-with syntax
-Obviously, `IoStream` go hand in hand with the try-with syntax introduced in JDK 7.
+Obviously, `IoStream` goes hand in hand with the try-with syntax introduced in JDK 7.
 ```java
 try (Writer w = IoStream.file("mouha.txt").printWriter()) {
     w.append("haha");